Lange-Vecerina/AMT_TEAM04-Lab_03_Rekognition/README.md

 This will generate 2 temporary links to the bucket :

-The first links to the bucket where the image you asked to be labeled by Amazon Rekognition is
+* The first links to the bucket where the image you asked to be labeled by Amazon Rekognition is.

-The second links to the result of the labeling (in the bucket too)
+* The second links to the result of the labeling (in the bucket too).

 For more information on how to generate the **.jar** file on a development enviroment see WIKI